Process engineering

-Process engineering is the understanding and application of the fundamental principles and laws of nature that allow humans to transform raw material and energy into products that are useful to society, at an industrial level.
+Process engineering is a field of study focused on the development and optimization of industrial processes.
+It consists of the understanding and application of the fundamental principles and laws of nature to allow humans to transform raw material and energy into products that are useful to society, at an industrial level.
 By taking advantage of the driving forces of nature such as pressure, temperature and concentration gradients, as well as the law of conservation of mass, process engineers can develop methods to synthesize and purify large quantities of desired chemical products.
 Process engineering focuses on the design, operation, control, optimization and intensification of chemical, physical, and biological processes.
-Process engineering encompasses a vast range of industries, such as agriculture, automotive, biotechnical, chemical, food, material development, mining, nuclear, petrochemical, pharmaceutical, and software development.
-The application of systematic computer-based methods to process engineering is "process systems engineering".
+Their work involves analyzing the chemical makeup of various ingredients and determining how they might react with one another.
+A process engineer can specialize in a number of areas, including the following: